 Too often at the executive level, the focus is on performance and metrics.
 Factors that can influence management’s morale and positivity suffer because they are under a lot of stress to hit their targets, squeezing another few hours in the office.
 For a positive culture to work, leadership needs to be optimistic, smile more often, stay positive in the face of uncertainty, and keep an overall upbeat attitude.
 But doing so authentically will be difficult at times.
 By focusing on work-life balance, the importance of intangibles like emotional intelligence, and the impact of frequent, positive communication, companies can support their managers and help them bring a more positive attitude to the workplace.

-Help Build Stronger Relationships
+Help Build Stronger, Positive Relationships

-A positive culture is a vibrant one.
+A culture of positivity is a vibrant one.
 Employees are excited to see each other in the morning, go out for drinks after work, eat lunch together, and share stories from their weekends.
 A weak culture is often the opposite.
 Work is just that…work.
 Employees show up at 9 and leave at 5, eager to get home.
 They are isolated, alone, and disinterested in sharing.
 Disengagement in the workplace not only creates a higher level of stress which has been linked to increased healthcare costs, but a recent study by the Queens School of Business and Gallup show that disengaged workers are responsible for 60% more errors, 37% higher absenteeism, and 49% more accidents on the job.
 This, in turn, leads to lower productivity, reduced job growth, and lower profitability.

 This doesn’t end at the office door.
 Smartphones and always-online technology are increasingly blurring the lines between work and life.
 If work culture is weak and predominantly negative, employees are more likely than ever to start looking for alternatives.
 Workplace stress has been linked to a 50% increase in voluntary turnover, which can have meaningful repercussions for your bottom line.
 To encourage loyalty, it’s more important than ever that people can find a welcoming, positive environment at work.